 Another way to get relief from the discomfort caused by dry socket is to apply a cold pack to the affected side to relief discomfort.
 When using a cold compress, apply it to the outside of the jaw rather than trying to hold it inside of your mouth.
 The Canadian Dental Association recommends applying a cold compress to the extraction area throughout the day, especially during the first 24 hours after the surgery.
 Leave the compress in place for ten minutes, and then take a ten minute break and repeat.

 Drink plenty of clear fluids after tooth extraction to help a dry socket heal.
 Staying hydrated will help you avoid any side effects of pain medications, such as feelings of nausea.
 You can drink plain water to stay hydrated or sip on clear broth.

 4. Watch What You Put in Your Mouth

 If you develop a dry socket, it's important to be conscious of what you put in your mouth while the area is healing.
-For example, the NIH advises against smoking or drinking alcohol during the healing period.
-The Mayo Clinic recommends not drinking through a straw, as the pressure from the straw can dislodge the dressing placed in the socket by your dentist.
+For example, Health Link BC advises against smoking during the healing period.
+My Health Alberta recommends not drinking through a straw, as the pressure from the straw can dislodge the dressing placed in the socket by your dentist.